SwitchCraftCC/Plethora-Fabric/README.md

 ## License

-This mod and it's source code is licensed under the [MIT license](https://github.com/SwitchCraftCC/Plethora-Fabric/blob/HEAD/LICENSE).
+This mod and its source code is licensed under the [MIT license](https://github.com/SwitchCraftCC/Plethora-Fabric/blob/HEAD/LICENSE).